codalogic/exodep/README.md

 ## Comments

 Comments begin with a `#`.
-Blank lines and lines consistig only of comments are ignored.
+Blank lines and lines consisting only of comments are ignored.

 Example: